-Stonington, CT • Founded: 2017 • Time on Report: 3 Months Contact: Laura Jackson, Director of Outreach, Ijackson@yellowfarmhouse.org Yellow Farmhouse Education Center is a nonprofit organization on Stone Acres Farm in Stonington, CT.
+Stonington, CT • Founded: 2017 • Time on Report: 4 Months Contact: Laura Jackson, Director of Outreach, Ijackson@yellowfarmhouse.org Yellow Farmhouse Education Center is a nonprofit organization on Stone Acres Farm in Stonington, CT.
 Their mission is to connect people to each other and to where their food comes from through culinary and farm-based education.
 This takes the form of K-12 field trips, teacher professional development, summer internships, adult workshops, and children's cooking classes and summer programs.
 For several years, they have gleaned excess produce from area farms and donated it to human service and hunger relief organizations.
 They are seeking funding to establish a Youth Gleaning Network, staffed by high school volunteers, who earn service hours by gleaning, washing, and delivering produce during the summer season.
-Financial and Fundraising Details Current Annual budget: USD \$352,500 Org Type: Nonprofit Ask Amount: USD \$20,000 Timeline: May 2023 Use of Funds: Project- or Program-specific purposes Use of Funds Description: Funds would be used to support staff time to recruit and train youth volunteers and facilitate gleaning efforts.
+Financial and Fundraising Details Current Annual budget: USD \$352,500 Org Type: Nonprofit Ask Amount: USD \$20,000 Timeline: May 2023

+Use of Funds: Project- or Program-specific purposes Use of Funds Description: Funds would be used to support staff time to recruit and train youth volunteers and facilitate gleaning efforts.
 Funds would be used to purchase supplies to support the Youth Gleaning Network.
 Capital Type: Grants Expected Impact of Funding: There is an abundance of high-quality local produce that is left in the fields due to an overabundance of supply, aesthetic imperfections, or a lack of farm labor.
 Based on past years' efforts, they expect that with a cohort of 5 youth volunteers in Summer 2023 they can glean at least 3,000 pounds of local produce for donation.

-New York, NY • Founded: 2020 • Time on Report: 2 Months Contact: Adrish Majumdar, Co-founder & CEO, adrish@freshx.io FreshX is an early-stage SaaS startup building an AI-driven transaction platform for the Fresh Produce industry.
-FreshX combines an online marketplace with real-time market data and AI-powered analytics, allowing produce buyers & sellers to connect more easily, transact more efficiently, and make data-driven decisions, resulting in lower food miles, less waste, and higher profits.
+FreshX is an early-stage SaaS startup building an Al-driven transaction platform for the Fresh Produce industry.
+FreshX combines an online marketplace with real-time market data and Al-powered analytics, allowing produce buyers & sellers to connect more easily, transact more efficiently, and make data-driven decisions, resulting in lower food miles, less waste, and higher profits.
 Target buyers include national, regional, and local retailers, wholesalers, and foodservice companies.
 Target sellers include independent farms, integrated grower-shippers, and CEA companies.
-A beta version will launch in April 2023 and FreshX has already pre-signed up buyers and sellers for the launch.
 Financial and Fundraising Details Current Annual Revenue: USD \$0 Org Type: For-profit Ask Amount: USD \$1,000,000 Timeline: December 2023 Equity Round in Raise (if applicable): Pre-seed Product Stage: Ready to launch Use of Funds: Customer acquisition: \$500k (sales team compensation, marketing, travel, etc.); Product development: \$400k (engineer & developer compensation, contractor fees); Operations: \$100k (hosting services, cloud computing, subscriptions, legal & regulatory) Capital Type: Equity, Convertible debt, Grants, SAFE Expected Impact of Funding: Estimated waste reduction of 15-20% through faster transactions and more accurate forecasting (based on prior work in the industry)